 Poor customer service is one of the most significant reasons to change dentists.
 It’s entirely possible to find a dentist with excellent bedside manners who will listen to you, so there is no need to tolerate lousy treatment.

 The right dentist will handle your questions with patience, and they will be welcoming; a true professional won’t make you feel like just another set of teeth.
-Similarly, observe how the office staff treats you.
-Rude behavior from them is a red flag.
+If you’re looking for a good one, try to consult with this Dentist in Fort Wayne, IN provided you’re anywhere near the area.

 Don’t Settle for a Subpar Dentist